ghdl/ghdl/doc/GHDL_implementation_of_VHDL.rst

 revision is not fully backward compatible with VHDL-00 since, for example, the value of the `'instance_name` attribute has slightly changed.

+The latest version is 2008.
+Many features have been added, and GHDL doesn't implement all of them.

 You can select the VHDL standard expected by GHDL with the :samp:`--std=VER` option, where :samp:`VER` is one of the left column of the table below: